MediaMath/qasino/README.md

 ##Installation

+###Git clone

-You'll need to have the following python libraries installed:
+To run qasino, you can clone this repo.
+You'll need to have the following Python libraries installed:

 - python-twisted
 - python-zmq